em3ndez/tiny-web-server/README.md

 ## Testing your web app

 Testing is a critical part of developing reliable web applications.
 Tiny is just a library.
 You can write tests using it in JUnit, TestNG, JBehave.
 You can use Mockito as you would do normally.
-They can't share a signle port, but you could instantiate multiple WebServers if you wanted to as they don't share other than the JVM.
+They can't share a single port, but you could instantiate multiple WebServers on mny ports if you wanted to, as they don't share other than the JVM.

 ### Cuppa-Framework

-The Cuppa-Framework is what we are using for testing Tiny web applications due to its idiomatic style, which closely aligns with Tiny's composition approach.
+The [Cuppa-Framework](https://github.com/cuppa-framework/cuppa) is what we are using for testing Tiny web applications due to its idiomatic style, which closely aligns  with Tiny's composition approach.
 It allows for expressive and readable test definitions.

 Example: